Where to watch 4K TV shows and movies

 Netflix isn't the only streaming service with access to an Ultra HD collection of films and TV shows: Amazon has plenty of 4K video in both paid and free varieties.

 But in order to get the most out of the service's UHD selection, you're going to need an Amazon Prime subscription so you can access Prime Instant Video.
-On it you'll find original programming like Bosch, Alpha House, Transparent, Mozart in the Jungle and Red Oaks.
+On it you'll find original programming like Bosch, Alpha House, Transparent, Mozart in the Jungle and Red Oaks as well as films like Crouching Tiger, Hidden Dragon, Hitch and Philadelphia in 4K.

 Can't find something you like on Prime Instant Video?
 Check out Amazon Instant Video storefront for tons of 4K content available to purchase or rent.